charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_class_roles.md

 What is a simulation of a real-world object?

 The keyword simu_real_world_obj is used instead of classes, that's all, in that case.
 Or you can use the @Simu_real_world_obj annotation in the java framework.
 This kind of object describes the objects used for simulate a real-world-object.
 There's nothing else.
 "Simulation" in simol means methods, because methods are action.
-Without methods, it is only a modeling object, and it is a "real_world_obj".
+Without methods, it is only a modeling object, and it is a "model_real_world_obj".
 Ideally, this class should not contain other stuff than pure simulation code.

 ```java
 public class_for simu_real_world_obj Human {